ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Calqlatr.rst

             }

-Unlike other QML animation types,
-`AnimationController </sdk/apps/qml/QtQuick/AnimationController/>`__ is
-not driven by internal timers but by explicitly setting its progress property to a value between ``0.0`` and ``1.0``.
+Unlike other QML animation types, :ref:`AnimationController <sdk_qtquick_animationcontroller>` is not driven by internal timers but by explicitly setting its progress property to a value between ``0.0`` and ``1.0``.

-Inside the
+Inside the :ref:`AnimationController <sdk_qtquick_animationcontroller>`, we
-`AnimationController </sdk/apps/qml/QtQuick/AnimationController/>`__, we
-run two `NumberAnimation </sdk/apps/qml/QtQuick/NumberAnimation/>`__ instances in parallel to move the number pad and the display components simultaneously to the opposite sides of the view.
-In addition, we run a `SequentialAnimation </sdk/apps/qml/QtQuick/SequentialAnimation/>`__ instance to scale the number pad during the transition, giving the animation some depth.
+run two :ref:`NumberAnimation <sdk_qtquick_numberanimation>` instances in
+parallel to move the number pad and the display components simultaneously to the opposite sides of the view.
+In addition, we run a :ref:`SequentialAnimation <sdk_qtquick_sequentialanimation>` instance to scale the number pad during the transition, giving the animation some depth.

 .. code:: qml